cert-manager/cert-manager/docs/tasks/issuers/setup-step.rst

       dnsNames:
       - www.example.com

-Read the :doc:`Issuing Certificates <../issuing-certificates/index>` document
-for more information on how to create Certificate resources.
+Please see the :doc:`Issuing Certificates <../issuing-certificates/index>` document for more information on how to create Certificate resources.